FarnazNK/flutter-weather-app/README.md

 - Flutter community for excellent packages
 - Clean Architecture principles by Robert C. Martin

-## Support

-For support, email your.email@example.com or create an issue in the repository.

----

 **If you found this project helpful, please give it a star!**